Navigating the Complexities of Name Changes and Re-registration

 While no blanket rules that apply to requirements for all export countries, all countries do require the label to match what is listed in the registration, for example, in the EU the manufacturer information on the label must match the manufacturer information listed on the CE certificate and the Declaration of Conformity.

 Outside of the EU, it’s not uncommon for CE and ISO certificates to be required as supporting documentation for registration.
-Each country has its own requirements, so it’s necessary to develop an individualized approach to gathering requirements and developing an implementation plan (see table 1).
+Each country has its own requirements for changing product names, so it’s necessary to develop an individualized approach to gathering requirements and developing an implementation plan (see table 1).

 Risks and Pitfalls: Revenue Delays